 Use this field on applications that have already been removed.

-If you find your organization needing different or more specific phases, you can absolutely create more.
+If you find your organization needing different or more specific phases, you can absolutely create more fields.
 Ardoq’s flexibility allows you to add custom fields to capture different types of data, such as lists and date ranges, which can later be used to create roadmaps, filter your data, and visualize it in different ways.

 How to Get Started with Application Lifecycle Management